Stuff your way to satisfiedZ

 This particular version of stuffed zucchini is inspired by classic baked stuffed shells.
 Rather than stuff the pasta shells with a ricotta mixture and topped with tomato sauce, I stuff zucchinis.
-The zucchini adds texture and introduces a vegetable element both which are typically absent from the original dish.
-In many ways, it reminds me of a vegetable lasagna, but better.
+The zucchini adds texture and introduces a vegetable element, both which are typically absent from the original dish.
+The flavors are reminiscent of a vegetable lasagna, but better.

 In addition to this dish tasting really good, there are actually quite a few other reasons I love this recipe.

 - It’s super easy to make

 - It can be made in advance (always a fan)

 - It’s great to make for a party

 Serve the Italian style stuffed zucchini along side a simple salad of mixed greens.
 Mmm, Mmm Good!